danvaly/laravel-setting/README.md

 # Persistent settings package for Laravel

 This package allows you to save settings in a more persistent way.
 You can use the database and/or json file to save your settings.
 You can also override the Laravel config.
+This is a fork from akaunting/laravel-setting

 * Driver support
 * Helper function
 * Blade directive
 * Override config values
+* Encryption
 * Custom file, table and columns
 * Auto save
 * Extra columns
+* Cache support

 ## Getting Started